Inklingo

 This meaning is almost always used as a negative label or mild insult, similar to calling someone 'a failure' or 'a disappointment'.

 Learners often confuse 'perdedor' and 'fracasado'.
-Remember that 'perdedor' specifically refers to losing a contest, while 'fracasado' implies a more general and often harsher judgment of personal failure.
+Remember that 'perdedor' typically refers to a specific defeat (like in a game), while 'fracasado' implies a broader, more permanent state of failure in life or career.

 Learn Spanish with Inklingo